TUTORIAL: HOW TO CREATE YOUR OWN PARAGAMI 3D WALL ART FROM PAPER

 • SCORE THE FOLDING LINES

 Use a ruler and a dull knife (or a needle) to score the folding lines.
 Bare in mind NOT to cut the paper through.
 This will give rise to effortless, nice and sharp folds later.
+You can also use a dull pizza cutter to score the lines.
+This keeps them straight and easy to move through quickly or a scoring board.

 • ORGANIZE THE SHAPES